 How much does ear surgery cost?

 There are varied concerns that patients have regarding their ears.
 The cost of your procedure is dependent upon what Dr. Vinyard recommends during your consultation.
 You will be provided with a detailed written quote while you are here with us in the office.
-If your ears require reconstruction, it is possible that your insurance carrier will cover this procedure depending on your individual insurance policy.
-In order for you to focus on getting the results you need instead of costs, VIPS accepts many payment methods and we can help you find low-interest financing.
+If your ears require reconstruction, VIPS accepts many payment methods.

 Do I have to go into the hospital?